 If you feel excited by the prospect of this adventure, you may register for Sacred Earth by clicking the BUY NOW button below and making your initial deposit of $80.

 THREE MONTHLY PAYMENTS

 This deposit will be followed by three monthly payments of $190, due on 1 February, 1 March and 1 April, made by automatic payment and making a total price of $650 (including your deposit).
-Evidence of your automatic payment set-up is required if you are taking this option.
+Evidence of your automatic payment set-up is required by Jan 28.
 Default payments will incur a $5 admin fee.

-You will be sent bank details for payments.
-If you are unsure, or have a query about something that has not been answered on this page, please use the contact form on this website to send me your questions.
+If you have a query about something that has not been answered on this page, please use the contact form on this website to send me your questions.